mine-cetinkaya-rundel/sta101_sp15/Sta101_S15_web/syllabus/index.md

 You are welcomed, and encouraged, to work with each other on the problems, but you must turn in your own work.
 If you copy someone else's work, both parties will receive a 0 for the problem set grade as well as being reported to the [Office of Student Conduct](http://www.studentaffairs.duke.edu/conduct).
 Work submitted on Sakai will be checked for instances of plagiarism prior to being graded.

-**Submittion instructions:** You will turn in your problem sets on Sakai using one of the following methods:
+**Submission instructions:** You will turn in your problem sets on Sakai using one of the following methods:

 * Type your answers in the text box on Sakai and attach any plots/images as separate files, properly named, or
 * Attach a PDF (**not** Word, Google Doc, etc.) of your answers If you choose the former, you might want to also maintain a copy of your work in a word processor.
 No other formats will be accepted.
 It is your responsibility to follow these instructions.
 If the TAs cannot view your work, or read your handwriting, you will lose points accordingly.